michele-loreti/bvernam/README.md

 A python script is available to test the program on different examples.
 The script, named `runtests.py`, can be found in the folder `python_tests`.

+To run the test the following command can be used:

+`python3 ./python_tests/runtests.py`